charlesharding/temp-retake-issues/README.md

 The study was funded by Exergen, Corp., a manufacturer of temporal artery thermometers, and the authors are affiliated with or consult for Exergen.

+Given our conflicts of interest on the research topic, we decided to use publicly available data for our study and to publish our study's code here in the interest of transparency.